 Introduction: In this blog article, Gena Philibert-Ortega searches old newspapers to find some stirring accounts of heroism during the sinking of the passenger ship Lusitania in 1915.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 On 1 May 1915 the RMS Lusitania left from New York for Liverpool, England, on what became its final voyage.
 The Cunard Line passenger ship, which was at one time the world’s largest, had been in service since 1907 and had made 202 trans-Atlantic crossings – so its May 1915 voyage must have seemed routine.
 But it turned out to be a disaster.

 The Lusitania’s last voyage, taken during World War I but before the U.S. entered the conflict, was preceded by a printed warning from the German government.
 That public warning, made to American passengers and printed in newspapers, reminded them that a ship traveling in war zones is “liable to destruction.”
 It was a promise the Germans kept.
 On 7 May 1915 a German U-Boat fired a torpedo at the Lusitania, sinking the passenger liner off the coast of Ireland, killing 1,198 passengers and crew.

 Many books have been written about the Lusitania, its history, and eventual demise, but for this blog article let’s concentrate on a few heroic stories.
 The three passengers highlighted below represent just some of the hero stories from the Lusitania disaster but are by no means the only stories.
 Some stories will never be known as they were lost in the sinking along with their heroes.